Anisotropic functional Laplace deconvolution: Introduction

 In the present paper, we consider the functional version \fr{eq1} of the Laplace convolution equation \fr{eq2}.
 The study is motivated by the DCE imaging problem \fr{complete_DCE}.
 Due to the high level of noise in the left hand side of \fr{complete_DCE}, a voxel-per-voxel recovery of individual curves is highly inaccurate.
 For this reason, the common approach is to cluster the curves for each voxel and then to average the curves in the clusters (see, e.g., Rozenholc and Rei\ss{} (2012)).
 As the result, one does not recover individual curves but only their cluster averages.
 In addition, since it is impossible to assess the clustering errors, the estimators may be unreliable even when estimation errors are small.
 On the other hand, the functional approaches, in particular, the wavelet-based techniques, allow to denoise a multivariate function of interest while still preserving its significant features.

 The objective of this paper is to solve the functional Laplace deconvolution problem \fr{eq1} directly.
 In the case of the Fourier deconvolution problem, Benhaddou \etal (2013) demonstrated that the functional deconvolution solution usually has a much better precision compared to a combination of solutions of separate convolution equations.
 Below we adopt some of the ideas of Benhaddou \etal (2013) and apply them to the solution of the functional Laplace convolution equation.
 Specifically, we assume that the unknown function belongs to an anisotropic Laguerre-Sobolev space and recover it using a combination of wavelet and Laguerre functions expansion.
 Similar to Comte \etal (2017), we expand the kernel $g$ over the Laguerre basis and $f(t, \bx)$, $q(t, \bx)$ and $Y(t, \bx)$ over the Laguerre-wavelet basis and carry out denoising by thresholding the coefficients of the expansions, which naturally leads to truncation of the infinite system of equations that results from the process.
 We derive the minimax lower bounds for the $L^2$-risk in the model \fr{eq1} and demonstrate that the wavelet-Laguerre estimator is adaptive and asymptotically near-optimal within a logarithmic factor in a wide range of Laguerre-Sobolev balls.
 We carry out a limited simulation study and then finally apply our technique to recovering of $f(z, \bx)$ in equation \fr{complete_DCE} on the bases of DCE-CT data.

-Although, for simplicity, we only consider the white noise model for the functional Laplace convolution equation \fr{eq1}, the theoretical results can be easily extended to its sample version by following Comte \etal (2017).
+Although, for simplicity, we only consider the white noise model for the functional Laplace convolution equation \fr{eq1}, the theoretical results can be easily generalized to its observational version \fr{eq:observ_mod} by following Comte \etal (2017).
+However, as it is evident from Comte \etal (2017), the latter will lead to much more complex calculations and will make the paper very difficult to read while adding very little to the paper conceptually.
+For this reason, in the present paper, we avoid this extension.

 The rest of the paper is organized as follows.
 In Section~2, we describe the construction of the wavelet-Laguerre estimator for $f(t, \bx)$ in equation \fr{eq1}.
 In Section~3, we derive the minimax lower bounds for the $L^2$-risk for any estimator of $f$ in \fr{eq1} over anisotropic Laguerre-Sobolev balls.
 In Section~4, we demonstrate that the wavelet-Laguerre estimator is adaptive and asymptotically minimax near-optimal (within a logarithmic factor of $\eps$) in a wide range of Laguerre-Sobolev balls.
 Section~5 presents a limited simulation study followed by a real data example in Section~6.
 The proofs of the statements of the paper are placed in the Section~7.
 Finally, Section~8 provides some supplementary results from the theory of banded Toeplitz matrices.